 I am Carrie Tate-Meyer, and I am a spouse of an Army Veteran who served over 20+ years.
 I started my college career at Grossmont Community College in San Diego as a first-generation college student.
 I earned an Associate Degree in General Education, then moved on to the University of Wyoming to earn a Bachelor of Science in Political Science, and pursued a law degree at the University of Wyoming.
 As a lifelong learner, I have received a master’s in Public Administration and am currently working toward a Leadership Studies Ph.D.

 As a military spouse, I spent over 20+ years supporting military families and military personnel in various capacities within various organizations: the Department of Defense, Army, Department of Labor, and United Services Organization (USO).
 I believe in the military values of Loyalty, Duty, Respect, Selfless Service, Honesty, Integrity, and Personal Courage, and I appreciate the sacrifice made in serving our country.
 I love serving students, and in particular veteran students.
-When I am not serving students, I spend time with my two boys (18 and 13), my spouse of 27 years, and stretch my comfort zone by learning to ride a motorcycle.
+When I am not serving students.
 I am committed to supporting COD's Veteran population and helping them achieve their educational and career goals, and I look forward to serving you all.

 firstname.lastname@example.org (760) 862-1398